Stanford-Online/edx-theme/README.md

 for more details) provides a number of hooks for themes to adjust both HTML and CSS to their liking.

+See the [the relevant wiki page](https://github.com/edx/edx-platform/wiki/Stanford-Theming) on how to apply the theme.

 License
 =======